josephinef9/my_cli_project/README.md

 This project will scrape the 15 Coffees To Try Before You Die webpage.
 When the CLI starts, it will welcome the user and give them a list of the 15 different types of coffee.
 Once the user enters a number from 1 to 15, it will return the corresponding coffee and give the user more information about it, which will include its bio, ingredients and instructions.
 Once the user is done reading about the coffee they selected, they will have the option to either learn more about the selected coffee from a scraped google page, pick another coffee or exit the program.
 If they choose to exit the program, the CLI will output a goodbye message.

 # Navigation
+1. `git clone` the repository
+2. Run `bundle` in your terminal
-1. Type in `ruby bin/movielist.rb` to initiate the CLI.
+3. Type in `ruby bin/movielist.rb` to initiate the CLI.
-2. Once the terminal outputs the list of coffees, you will be prompted to make a selection from 1 to 15.
+4. Once the terminal outputs the list of coffees, you will be prompted to make a selection from 1 to 15.
-3. The CLI will print out basic information about the coffe you selected.
+5. The CLI will print out basic information about the coffe you selected.
-4. After you are done reading about the coffee you selected, you will be promted to yes, no or exit into the terminal.
+6. After you are done reading about the coffee you selected, you will be promted to yes, no or exit into the terminal.
   - If you type in `yes`, you will recieve additional information on your selected coffee
   - If you type in `no` you will be redirected back to the list of coffees so that you can choose another coffee.
   - If you type in `exit` you will recieve a goodbye message and leave the program.